SillyFreak/typst-alexandria/docs/manual.typ

 With this setup, you can use regular Typst citations (to keys starting with the configured prefix) to cite entries in an Alexandria bibliography.

-Note that Alexandria is currently limited to non-Englishfull bibliographies, but more general support is planned soon.
+Some known limitations:

+- Alexandria citations are converted to links and are thus affected by `link` rules.
+- Native bibliographies have `numbering: none` applied to its title, while Alexandrias' haven't. `show bibliography: set heading(...)` also won't work on them.
+- Adjacent citations aren't collapsed.
+- Bibiliography entries don't have a hanging indent in styles that require this.
+- Citations that are shown as footnotes are not supported yet.

+The example on the next page demonstrates some of these.
+If you find additional limitations or other issues, please report them at https://github.com/SillyFreak/typst-alexandria/issues.

 #pagebreak(weak: true)

-= Example
+= Example -- native Typst version (APA)

-// #set text(lang: "de")

-Below is an example text using equivalent content, showing the current problems:

-- Alexandria citations are converted to links and are thus affected by `link` rules.
-- The native bibliography has `numbering: none` applied to its title, while Alexandria's hasn't. `show bibliography: set heading(...)` also won't work on it.
-- Adjacent citations aren't collapsed yet, thus the Alexandria version misses a comma.
-- Non-full bibliographies are not supported yet, thus there's an extra entry in the native version that Alexandria can't produce yet.
-- Per-citation customization of style and language are not supported yet, thus there is an English "and" in place of a German #text(lang: "de")["und"] in the second paragraph.
+#[
+  For further information on pirate and quark organizations, see @arrgh @quark.
+  #cite(<distress>, form: "author") discusses bibliographical distress.

+  #text(lang: "de")[
+    Über den "Netzwok" ist in der Arbeit von #cite(<netwok>, form: "prose", style: "apa") zu lesen.
+  ]

+  #set heading(offset: 1)
+  #bibliography(
+    "bibliography.bib",
+    // title: "Bibliography",
+    full: true,
+    style: "apa",
+  )
+]

-== Alexandria version
+= Example -- Alexandria version (APA)

 #[
   #import alexandria: *